Should I get vaccinated?

 Find a Vaccinator or Event

 Click on each provider’s listing below to find a link to registration and appointment information.
-Information on large scale vaccination events will also be listed below as available.
 Visit MOStopsCOVID for more vaccination events taking place across the St. Louis Region (Region C).
+Pro Tip: Click “filter” on the map below to find locations that allow walk-in appointments.

 Store Locator is loading from Storemapper store locator software…

-At the beginning of April 2021, all adult residents across Missouri and Illinois (ages 16+) became eligible to receive the COVID-19 vaccine.
+At the beginning of April 2021, all adult residents across Missouri and Illinois (ages 12+) became eligible to receive the COVID-19 vaccine.
 Although this qualifies millions of people across our region to receive a vaccine, issues with access and availability are still abundant.
-The St. Louis Regional Health Commission (RHC), PrepareSTL, and the COVID-19 Regional Response Team are combating access barriers for the community in two ways:
+The St. Louis Regional Health Commission (RHC) and the St. Louis Metropolitan Pandemic Task Force are combating access barriers for the community in two ways:

 Request an Educational Presentation